-The University of Utah’s top-rated physicians and researchers are at the forefront of neuroscience: pioneering treatments in health care, breaking ground in imaging techniques, designing new solutions for brain and spinal cord repair, and more.
-The Neurosciences Gateway is a portal to discovering more about the U of U’s neuroscience expertise, distributed among many departments, centers, and institutes.
+University of Utah physicians and researchers are at the forefront of neuroscience: pioneering treatments in health care, breaking ground in imaging techniques, designing new solutions for brain and spinal cord repair, and more.
+This Gateway, hosted by the Neuroscience Initiative, is a portal to discovering more about the U of U’s neuroscience expertise.

-Launched in Fall, 2014, the Neuroscience Initiative unites the academic, translational, and clinical neuroscience communities toward the common goals of better understanding the brain in disease and in health.
+Launched in Fall 2014, the initiative unites the academic, translational, and clinical neuroscience communities toward the common goals of better understanding the brain in disease and in health.
 Learn more.

 Upcoming Neuroscience Initiative Events: